udexon/GOQ/Q2_Media_Control.md

 As you can see, a question is more informative than a subject heading which is usually an incomplete sentence.
 Further, a question may have more than one answers.
 Related questions may be easily group together for further analysis or exploration.

+Now imagine the effects of hundreds of questions similar to the above on the consciousness of the 99% of the population:

+- A question has an anonymous leveling effect compared to a subject heading, which a reader would normally associate it to an author, and may prejudice against the article by the fame of the author.

 (I am writing this on an on-going basis.
 If you are impatient, please leave me a message.
 I am also finding new evidence that Graph of Questions is an effective and productive format to organize impromptu writings.)